mikhailshilkov/mikhailio-hugo/content/lab/pulumi/2-newstack/index.md

 Your new project is ready to go!
 ```

-The output has been condenced for brevity: you should see more informational text.
+The output has been condensed for brevity: you should see more informational text.

 ## Inspect the program